node-machine/driver-interface/README.md

 ### Layers

 The currently planned interface includes multiple echelons of functionality an adapter author can choose to implement.
-This ranges from the baseline of raw connection management and raw queries all the way up to native support for database transactions.
+This ranges from the baseline of raw connection management all the way up to native support for database transactions.

 The following compatibility layers are furcated based on the functionality they expose in a generic sense-- i.e. what they make possible without knowing anything about the underlying implementation.